muratk5n/thirdwave/en/2022/02/h2-end-use.md

 Fuel-cells generate heat as a by-product as they generate electricity from H2.
-This heat can be harnessed to heat homes, businesses, so-called CHP, combined heat and power products essentially perform this function.
+This heat can be harnessed to heat homes, businesses, through a method called CHP, combined heat and power.
 From a [product](https://www.inhouse-engineering.de/en/fuel-cell/chp/) flyer:
 "[We can] use a combined heat and power unit with a fuel cell to supply you with electrical and thermal energy.
 Our combined heat and power station (CHP) inhouse5000+ based on a PEM fuel cell is such a